Ada-Developers-Academy/core-unit-2/api-8-relationships-in-sqlalchemy/drying-our-routes.md

     return models_response
 ```

+There are some things worth noting about this approach:
+- Our code ensures we don't raise an error if an attribute doesn't exist, but we don't have a mechanism to let users know which, if any, filters were applied, or which filters were invalid.
-The error handling for this function isn't very robust, it is a small but imperfect example of the kinds of abstractions we can use to D.R.Y. up our code.
-If you feel called to or want the practice, feel free to try breaking it and see what you could add to make it stronger!
+- The error handling for this function isn't very robust, it is a small but imperfect example of the kinds of abstractions we can use to D.R.Y. up our code.

+If you feel called to or want the practice, feel free to try providing the user more information, or try breaking the function and see what you could add to make it stronger!

 </details>
 </br>